milonmaze/privacy-terms-observatory-beta/privacy.microsoft.com/en-us/privacystatement.md

 The Microsoft SwiftKey keyboard and related cloud-based services (collectively, the “SwiftKey Services”) process data about words you use and how you type and use this data to learn your writing style and provide personalized autocorrection and predictive text that adapts to you.
 We also use this data to offer a range of other features, such as emoji predictions.

 SwiftKey prediction technology learns from the way you use language to build a personalized language model.
 This model is an optimized view of the words and phrases that you use most often in context and reflects your unique writing style.
 The model itself contains the words you commonly type arranged in a way that enables SwiftKey’s algorithms to make predictions, based on text you have already entered.
 The model draws from all scenarios in which you use your keyboard, including when you type while using apps or visiting websites.
 The SwiftKey keyboard and model attempt to avoid collecting sensitive data, by not collecting data from certain fields such as those recognized as containing password or payment data.
-SwiftKey Services do not log or store, the data contained in your model, unless you choose to share your data with us (as described further below).
-When you use SwiftKey Services, we also collect device and usage data.
-When you sign into your SwiftKey account and agree to share the following data, we will use de-identified device data, usage data, and model data to analyze service performance and help improve our products.
+When you use SwiftKey Services, we also collect and use de-identified device and usage data to analyze service performance and help improve our products.

-The SwiftKey Services also include an optional cloud component called a SwiftKey Account.
-If you choose to create a SwiftKey Account, your language model will be synchronized with the SwiftKey Account cloud service, so you can benefit from that model on the different devices you use and access additional services such as prediction synchronization and backup.
-When you create a SwiftKey Account, Microsoft will also collect your email address and basic demographic data.
-All data collected is transferred to our servers over encrypted channels.
-If you are signed in to your SwiftKey account, you can control your personal data and SwiftKey account preferences at  data.swiftkey.com.
+The SwiftKey Services also include an optional OneDrive backup component.
+If you turn on backup and sync, SwiftKey saves your language model and related data to OneDrive, allowing you to use your personalized prediction synchronization, additional services, and settings across all your devices.
+You have to sign in with a Microsoft account to enable OneDrive backup and sync.
+Data in OneDrive is protected by OneDrive’s security controls, including encryption in transit and at rest.
+You can turn backup off at any time in SwiftKey Settings and you can manage or delete the backed‑up SwiftKey data in your OneDrive.

-As part of your SwiftKey account, you may also opt in to share your language and/or typing data for the purposes of improving Microsoft products and services.
+As part of your SwiftKey Services, you may also opt in to share your language and/or typing data for the purposes of improving Microsoft products and services.
 If you opt-in, SwiftKey may send short snippets of data about what and how you type and related correction data to our servers for processing.
 These text snippets are used in various automated processes to validate that our prediction services are working correctly and to make product improvements.
-To preserve your privacy, SwiftKey Services de-identify these text snippets, and even if you have a SwiftKey Account, these text snippets will not be linked to it.
+To preserve your privacy, SwiftKey Services de-identify these text snippets, and even if you sign in using a Microsoft Account, these text snippets will not be linked to it.

-If you sign into your SwiftKey Account and opt-in to share your language and typing data, Microsoft will process your shared data to look for new patterns of language usage across our user base.
-This allows us to improve our basic models for individual languages.
-Language and typing data used in this process is aggregated and any words or combinations of words that might be personal to individuals or small groups of users are filtered out.

 You can withdraw your consent to share your language and typing data for product improvement at any time in SwiftKey Settings.
-You can also withdraw your consent for SwiftKey Services to retain your personal data in SwiftKey Settings.
-When you withdraw consent for SwiftKey to retain your personal data, all personal data collected through your use of the SwiftKey Services will be deleted.

 You may receive occasional notifications on your device alerting you to product updates and features that may be of interest to you.
 You can disable these notifications at any time in the SwiftKey Settings.